SourceCode-AI/aura/docs/source/configuration.rst

 ^^^^^^^^^

 -f    Output format for the diff data
 --detections    Enable scanning the diff data for detections.
 This is the same as performing the `aura scan` on the diff data.
 Detections are then diffed against each other in the same manner as diff is done on files, e.g. added/removed/modified.
-This option allows to semantically detect changes in the source code from the point of functionality and capabilities.
+This option allows aura to semantically detect changes in the source code from the point of functionality and capabilities.
 --no-detections     Disable the detections mode for diffed files.
 --patch     Output the diff patch to show changes in text files --no-patch  Disable the diff patch output --output-same-renames   By default, if files between diffs are exactly the same but they only differ in a name, they are filtered from the diff output.
-This behaviour can be disabled by using this flag which would force to display diff also for same files that were just renamed.
+This behavior can be disabled by using this flag which would force to display diff also for the same files that were just renamed.
---no-same-renames   Default behaviour, hide same files with only filenames changes/renames from the diff output.
+--no-same-renames   Default behavior, hide the same files with only filenames changes/renames from the diff output.

 Diff output format options